 Select TIMR for A1FN, IN1U selects °F, DP1 selects NODP, Set TIME=30.0 SP1 is set to 400°F initially, and corrected to 200°F before the process reaches 200°F. As the process reaches set point (ie. 200°F) the timer starts to count.
 The TIME value can still be corrected without disturbing the Timer before time out.
 The TIME is changed to 40.0 after 28 minutes since the process reached its set point.
 The behavior of process value and alarm 1 are shown below.

 SPMD Choose

-r n.c Unit / minute or H.c.c Unit / hour
+Unit / minute The Hear Unit / hour

 Adjust